 - Canada Hall has apartment-style suites with a kitchenette and living room in each unit

-- Great Basin Hall offers room options for peer leaders and returning students who are STEM Majors (limited spaces available)
+- Great Basin Hall offers room options for returning students who are STEM Majors (limited spaces available)

 - Juniper Hall features all single-occupancy rooms